 - Stop by your local County Veteran Service Officer with your DD214 for verification.
 If you need help obtaining your military records, first contact your local County Veteran Service Officer (CVSO).

 - Go to www.dmv.ca.gov, or call the DMV at 1-800-777-0133, to make an appointment.
 Bring the application form verified by your CVSO and the small $5 application fee.

 Learn more about how to get your new Veterans ID card here.

-I’ve written a number of bills this year addressing critical needs including pandemic recovery, education improvements and wildfire safety.
+I’ve written a number of bills this year addressing critical needs including housing, wildfire safety and climate resilience.
 The following is an update on key bills that are advancing at this time: